-This exhibition, coinciding with Frieze London 2019, brings together a group of sculptors: Anthony Caro, William Turnbull, Barry Flanagan, Alison Wilding, Richard Long and Rachel Whiteread.
-It has been selected by the eminent gallerist and writer Karsten Schubert, who has represented and supported national and international contemporary artists for over thirty years.
+This exhibition, coinciding with Frieze London 2019, was conceived by Karsten Schubert and brings together a group of six groundbreaking scultpors: Anthony Caro, William Turnbull, Barry Flanagan, Alison Wilding, Richard Long and Rachel Whiteread.
+This significant exhibition demonstrates how the gallery will continue into the future with programmes that encompass Karsten's aesthetic and inspired vision.

-The exhibition will run in a former Victorian riding school just 60 yards from Regent's Park and Frieze Masters.
+The exhibition will run in a former Victorian riding school just a five-minute walk from Regent's Park and Frieze Masters.
+A Ridinghouse bookshop will be on site with relevant and recent titles, including the catalogue for Dialectical Materialism.

 1 Park Village East